influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 ---

 ## Overview
-New in version 1.5, the InfluxDB backup utility provides the option to run backup and restore functions on a live database.
-It also provides features to backup and restore single or multiple databases, along with optional filtering based on data point timestamps.
-Finally, the backup tool supports import of data from an [InfluxEnterprise](/enterprise/latest/) cluster and can also generate backup files that may be imported into an InfluxDB Enterprise database.
-The offline backup and restore functions provided in InfluxDB versions 1.4 and earlier are retained in version 1.5 without change, and are detailed in [Backward Compatible Offline Backup/Restore](#legacy).
+New in version 1.5, the InfluxDB `backup` utility provides:

+* Option to run backup and restore functions on a live database.
+* Backup and restore single or multiple databases, along with optional filtering based on data point timestamps
+* Supports data imports from [InfluxEnterprise](/enterprise/latest/) clusters
+* Generate backup files that can be imported into an InfluxDB Enterprise database.

+> ***Note:*** The offline backup and restore functions provided in InfluxDB versions 1.4 and earlier are retained in version 1.5 without change, and are detailed in [Backward Compatible Offline Backup/Restore](#legacy).

-> **Note:** Prior to version 1.5, the InfluxDB OSS backup tool created a different backup file format than the InfluxDB Enterprise version.
-This document will refer to that format as the _legacy_ format.
-The legacy format is fully supported, so that it may be provided as input to the new online restore function.
-If you are creating a new backup process from scratch, InfluxData recommends using the new InfluxDB Enterprise-compatible backup format, which uses less disk space and also provides a clear transfer path for data between the InfluxDB Enterprise and InfluxDB OSS versions.
+> ***Note:*** Prior to version 1.5, the InfluxDB OSS `backup` utility created  backup file formats, now referred to as the _legacy_ format, that were incompatible with the InfluxDB Enterprise version.
+The legacy format is fully supported in the new `backup` utility as input for the new online restore function.
+If you are creating new backup processes, InfluxData recommends using the new InfluxDB Enterprise-compatible backup format, which uses less disk space and provides a clear transfer path for data between the InfluxDB Enterprise and InfluxDB OSS versions.
->

-<h2 id="online">Enterprise Compatible Online Backup and Restore</h2>
+<h2 id="online">Enterprise-compatible online backup and restore</h2>

-<h3 id="remoteconn">Configuring a Remote Connection</h3>
+<h3 id="remoteconn">Configuring remote connections</h3>

 The online backup and restore processes execute over a TCP connection to the database.

-To enable the port for the backup and restore service:
+**To enable the port for the backup and restore service:**

-**1.** At the root level of the influxdb config file, uncomment the [`bind-address` configuration setting](/influxdb/v1.4/administration/config/#bind-address-127-0-0-1-8088) on the remote node
+1. At the root level of the InfluxDB config file, uncomment the [`bind-address` configuration setting](/influxdb/v1.4/administration/config/#bind-address-127-0-0-1-8088) on the remote node.

-**2.** Update the `bind-address` value to `<remote-node-IP>:8088` **3.** Provide the IP and port to the `-host` parameter when you run commands.
-For example:
+2. Update the `bind-address` value to `<remote-node-IP>:8088`

+3. Provide the IP address and port to the `-host` parameter when you run commands.

+**Example:**

 ```
 $ influxd backup -database mydatabase -host <remote-node-IP>:8088 /tmp/mysnapshot
 ```

 ### Backup
-The improved `backup` command is similar to previous versions in InfluxDB, except that it generates backups in an InfluxDB Enterprise-compatible format and has some new filtering options to constrain the range of data points that are exported to the backup.
+The improved `backup` command is similar to previous versions, except that it generates backups in an InfluxDB Enterprise-compatible format and has some new filtering options to constrain the range of data points that are exported to the backup.

-The InfluxDB Enterprise-compatible format is invoked by the `influxd` binary using the `-enterprise` flag:
+To invoke the new InfluxDB Enterprise-compatible format, run the `influxd backup` command with the `-enterprise` flag, like this:

 ```
 influxd backup -enterprise [options] <path-to-backup>